-HOREHOUND, WHITE (Marrubium vulgare) [P4/60°F/D/tp,ds/sun/18- 24 in.]
-This member of the mint family has a pleasant fragrance and a menthollike flavor.
+HOREHOUND, WHITE (Marrubium vulgare) [P4/60°F/D/tp,ds/ sun/18-24 in.]
+This member of the mint family has a pleasant fragrance and a menthol-like flavor.
 Use as a tea and a flavoring for Horehound candies.
-Medicinal: Contains substances which

-Contains substances which stimulate secretions of the bronchial mucosa, soothe coughs, and break up mucus. #71229 Pkt (0.15 g, ~140 seeds) \$2.50 Hyssop OG (Hyssopus of-ficinalis) [P4/65°F/D/tp/ sun/24 in.]
+Medicinal: Contains substances which stimulate secretions of the bronchial mucosa, soothe coughs, and break up mucus. #71229 Pkt (0.15 g, ~140 seeds) \$2.50 Hyssop 0G S (Hyssopus officinalis) [P4/65°F/D/tp/sun/24 in.]
 Ornamental shrubby herb used to season poultry.
 Active constituents of hyssop include volatile oils with a camphor-like odor and strong flavor.
 Medicinal: Hyssop tea flavored with honey is used as an expectorant.
-Collect the flowering tops in August and dry in the sun. #71230 Pkt (0.1 g, ~95 seeds) \$2.50 LAVENDER, ENGLISH (Munstead) (Lavandula vera var.
-Munstead) [P5 / 70°F min / LD / 30 / tp / sun / 18 in. / Requires good drainage and wind protection.
-Sow seed in slightly alkaline sterile medium.
-Germinates and grows slowly.]
-Munstead, the most aromatic of the lavenders, is sweet and delicate.
+Collect the flowering tops in August and dry in the sun. #71230 Pkt (0.1 g, ~95 seeds) \$2.75 the lavenders, is sweet and delicate.
 Flowers are deeper blue than other lavender strains.

-Long-lasting, pleasant scent also prevents moth damage in woolens and discourages musty odors in linens.
+Longlasting, pleasant scent also prevents moth damage in woolens and discourages musty odors in linens.
 Medicinal: Traditional herbal remedy used for stress-related headaches.
-Also a carminative, antidepressant and calming tonic for the nervous system. #71231 Pkt (0.15 g, ~150 seeds) \$2.50 LEMON BALM OG 🐡 (Melissa officinalis) [P4/70°F/ L/10/tp/sun/30 in.]
+Also a carminative, antidepressant and calming tonic for the nervous system. #71231 Pkt (0.15 g, ~150 seeds) \$2.50 LEMON BALM 0G 🌞 (Melissa officinalis) [P4/70°F/L/10/ tp/sun/30 in.]
 Use for hot and refreshing cold teas as a lemon substitute.
 Essential oils are volatile resulting in more fragrance than flavor.
 Medicinal: Lemon balm has anti-viral action in lab tests against herpes simplex, mumps, and other viruses.
-Also a sedative, calmative, and carminative. #71232 Pkt (0.19 g, ~345 seeds) \$2.50

-LOVAGE (Levisticum officinale) [P3/65°F/D/14/ tp/sun, part shade/60 in.]
+Lemon Balm Also a sedative. calmative, and carminative. #71232 Pkt (0.19 g, ~345 seeds) \$2.50 Lovage (Levisticum officinale) [P3/65°F/D/14/ tp/sun, part shade/60 in.]
 As a culinary herb, lovage has a celery-like flavor but richer with hints of fennel and curry.
 Use the stems, leaves, and seeds in the same fashion as celery.
-Medicinal: As a medicinal herb, lovage is used as a tea for its diuretic effect and as a carminative (relief of gas). #71233 Pkt (0.25 g, ~70 seeds) \$2.50 MARJORAM, SWEET OG (Origanum hortensis) 70 days.
-[P10/60°F/ LD/21/tp/sun/12 in./Don't overwater.]
+Medicinal: As a medicinal herb, lovage is used as a tea for its diuretic effect and as a carminative (relief of gas). #71233 Pkt (0.25 g, ~70 seeds) \$2.50 Marjoram, Sweet 0G (Origanum hortensis) 70 days.
+[P10/60°F/LD/21/tp/sun/12 in./Don't overwater.]
 Resembles oregano in flavor though milder with subtle overtones of balsam.
 Add it fresh to salads and tomatoes.
 Uses are similar to oregano.
-Medicinal: Inhibits herpes simplex virus in laboratory studsimplex virus in laboratory studies. #71234 Pkt (0.18 g, ~1080 seeds) \$2.50
+Medicinal: Inhibits herpes simplex virus in laboratory studies. #71234 Pkt (0.05 g, -300 seeds) \$2.75

+LAVENDER, ENGLISH (Munstead) (Lavandula vera var.
+Munstead) [P5/70°F min/LD/30/tp/sun/ 18 in. /Requires good drainage and wind protection.
+Sow seed in slightly alkaline sterile medium.
+Germinates and grows slowly.]
+Munstead, the most aromatic of